Skepticblog

 I stand before you today to confess perhaps my greatest clusterfuck of the year: the Skeptoid Twitter Experiment, which rendered your Twitter account nearly useless on September 14 and 15, if you follow me or anyone else who follows me.

-I have an upcoming Skeptoid podcast episode for which I want to include some informal survey data (it’s the September 29 episode, #173, and I’ll update this page when it’s available.
-The topic and the results will all be revealed on that day).
+I have an upcoming Skeptoid podcast episode for which I want to include some informal survey data (it was episode 173 on Astrology).
 I’ve also been thinking a lot about Twitter for its potential to virally spread information.
 So I thought it would be a clever idea to combine my survey with Twitter, which (I thought) would be a lot of fun for everyone and would accomplish two goals: Continue reading…

 comments (25)